Minutes From the Wiconisco Township

 Board of Supervisors Meeting

 The Pledge of Allegiance was recited.
-The minutes from the February 3, 2026 Board of Supervisors meeting were approved as written.
+The minutes from the April 7, 2026 Board of Supervisors meeting were approved as written.
 The tax collector’s report, treasurer’s report, zoning report, police chief’s report, wastewater operator’s report, water authority report and roadmaster’s report were all read and approved.
+Dan Schell presented 3 quotes to replace the scale in the chlorine building.

 Citizen’s Questions: